Glen W. Martin: Biography

 Upon his return to the United States in September 1954, he was assigned to Strategic Air Command as deputy commander of the 6th Bombardment Wing.
 He became commander of the wing and later, commander of the 47th Air Division, both at Walker Air Force Base in New Mexico.
 In July 1957 he was transferred to Washington, D.C., where he became deputy director of plans at Headquarters U.S. Air Force, and also the Air Force member of the Joint Strategic Plans Committee.
 In September 1960 he became director of plans.
 In 1961 he was appointed military assistant to the secretary of the Air Force.

 His next duty was at Headquarters Pacific Air Forces where he served as deputy chief of staff for plans and operations from mid-1962 until August 1965 when he was named the Inspector General of the U.S. Air Force.
 He served in this capacity until February 1967 when he was appointed deputy chief of staff, Plans and Operations, Headquarters U.S. Air Force.
 In this capacity he was also the Air Force Operations Deputy with the Joint Chiefs of Staff.
 In August 1969 Martin became vice commander in chief of SAC at Offutt Air Force Base.

 His military decorations and awards include the Army and the Air Force Distinguished Service Medals, the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross with oak leaf cluster and the Air Medal with oak leaf cluster.
 He is a command pilot with more than 8,000 hours of flight time and a master missileman.
 He has flown most of the aircraft types which have become operational in the U.S. Army Air Forces and Air Force since 1939.
 He has current qualification in two types of jet aircraft and has piloted all SAC equipment including the SR-71 and the U-2.
 He retired on October 1, 1973, and died of cancer in San Antonio, Texas on June 23, 1994.
+Martin was interred at the United States Air Force Academy Cemetery on July 1, 1994.